-Enclosed are the 2023 North/West Lower Michigan Synod Compensation Guidelines for these rostered ministers (see Sections I-III).
+Enclosed are the 2025 North/West Lower Michigan Synod Compensation Guidelines for these rostered ministers (see Sections I-III).
 Also included are guidelines for Synodically Authorized Ministers and other congregation staff members (see Section IV).
 These guidelines are offered as input for congregation councils and other leadership teams to determine just and honorable salary, benefits, allowances, and reimbursements for those in ministry across our synod.

 Congregations are expected to use the synod guidelines as a resource - a starting point in establishing compensation for pastors, deacons, and lay staff.
 However, these are only guidelines.
 They cannot possibly speak to all congregations with varying financial and personnel resources and expectations.
-They are also not intended to provide US federal tax advice.
-Employees and congregations are encouraged to consult with a tax expert as needed to ensure compliance with applicable Internal Revenue Service (IRS) rules and regulations.
-If there are any discrepancies in information between what is contained in these guidelines related to housing and social security allowance and what is provided by the IRS, information provided by the IRS is controlling and should be used.
-Further, if there are any discrepancies between what is contained in these guidelines related to pension and insurance benefits and what is provided by Portico Benefit Services, information provided by Portico Benefit Services and the applicable summary plan descriptions are controlling and should be used.
+They are also not intended to provide U.S. Internal Revenue Service (IRS) federal tax advice.
+Employees and congregations are encouraged to consult with a tax expert as needed to ensure compliance with applicable IRS rules and regulations.
+If there are any discrepancies in information between what is contained in these guidelines related to housing, social security allowance, etc. and what is provided by the IRS, information provided by the IRS is controlling and should be used.
+Further, if there are any discrepancies between what is contained in these guidelines related to pension, insurance benefits, etc. and what is provided by Portico Benefit Services, information provided by Portico Benefit Services and the applicable summary plan descriptions are controlling and should be used.

 These annual guidelines include recommended increases to base salaries based on cost of living and other strategic inputs along with changes to general guidelines for reimbursements and time off to ensure consistency with other synods in our region.
-Merit based increases also continue to be encouraged where appropriate based on an individual congregation's overall compensation package and a pastor's role and responsibilities within his or her congregation.
+Merit based increases also continue to be encouraged where appropriate based on an individual congregation's overall compensation package and a pastor's role and responsibilities within the congregation.

-For 2023, these items should be noted:
+80 For 2025, these items should be noted:

-• 2023 ELCA Pension and other Benefits:
+• 2025 ELCA Pension and other Benefits: